sri786/Requirements-for-Software-Security-Engineering/Threat-Model/Report.md

 Spoofing
 --------

-**1.** Spoofing of Source Data Store Blacklist
+**1.** Spoofing of the Network Traffic External Destination Entity

 *Category:*	Spoofing

-Description:	Blacklist may be spoofed by an attacker and this may lead to incorrect data delivered to Network Traffic Results.
-Consider using a standard authentication mechanism to identify the source data store.
+Description:	Network Traffic may be spoofed by an attacker and this may lead to data being sent to the attacker's target instead of Network Traffic.
+Consider using a standard authentication mechanism to identify the external entity.

 Justification:	<no mitigation provided>

-**7.** Spoofing of Destination Data Store Blacklist
+**4.** Spoofing of Destination Data Store Whitelist / Blacklist

 *Category:*	Spoofing

-Description:	Blacklist may be spoofed by an attacker and this may lead to data being written to the attacker's target instead of Blacklist.
+Description:	Whitelist / Blacklist may be spoofed by an attacker and this may lead to data being written to the attacker's target instead of Whitelist / Blacklist.
 Consider using a standard authentication mechanism to identify the destination data store.

 Justification:	<no mitigation provided>

-**8.** Spoofing of Destination Data Store Whitelist
+**6.** Spoofing the Pi-hole Process

 *Category:*          Spoofing

-Description:	Whitelist  may be spoofed by an attacker and this may lead to data being written to the attacker's target instead of Whitelist .
-Consider using a standard authentication mechanism to identify the destination data store.
+Description:	Pi-hole may be spoofed by an attacker and this may lead to information disclosure by Network Traffic.
+Consider using a standard authentication mechanism to identify the destination process.

 Justification:	<no mitigation provided>

-**10.** Spoofing of Destination Data Store DNS log
+**7.** Spoofing the Network Traffic External Entity

 *Category:*	Spoofing

-Description:	DNS log may be spoofed by an attacker and this may lead to data being written to the attacker's target instead of DNS log.
-Consider using a standard authentication mechanism to identify the destination data store.

-Justification:	<no mitigation provided>

-**15.** Spoofing the User External Entity

-Category:	Spoofing

-Description:	User may be spoofed by an attacker and this may lead to unauthorized access to Pi-hole.
+Description:	Network Traffic may be spoofed by an attacker and this may lead to unauthorized access to Pi-hole.
 Consider using a standard authentication mechanism to identify the external entity.

 Justification:	<no mitigation provided>

 **17.** Spoofing the Pi-hole Process

 Category:	Spoofing

-Description:	Pi-hole may be spoofed by an attacker and this may lead to information disclosure by User.
+Description:	Pi-hole may be spoofed by an attacker and this may lead to information disclosure by CLI user.
 Consider using a standard authentication mechanism to identify the destination process.

 Justification:	<no mitigation provided>

-**27.** Spoofing of Source Data Store DNS log
+**18.** Spoofing the CLI user External Entity

 Category:	Spoofing

+Description:	CLI user may be spoofed by an attacker and this may lead to unauthorized access to Pi-hole.
+Consider using a standard authentication mechanism to identify the external entity.

+Justification:	<no mitigation provided>

+**28.** Spoofing the User External Entity

+Category:	Spoofing

-Description:	DNS log may be spoofed by an attacker and this may lead to incorrect data delivered to Pi-hole.
-Consider using a standard authentication mechanism to identify the source data store.
+Description:	Web user may be spoofed by an attacker and this may lead to unauthorized access to Pi-hole.
+Consider using a standard authentication mechanism to identify the external entity.

 Justification:	<no mitigation provided>